jyrgenn/jpylib/README.md

 * `getsecret` — read a secret from a secrets file

+* a decorator to handle SIGINT and SIGPIPE in a sane way (which Python doesn't)

 To Do Next
 ----------

 * tests, lots of

-* the packaging itself, and upload to PyPi

 * maybe some directory hierarchy traversing support (the need to do that comes up again and again)

-* a decorator to handle SIGINT and SIGPIPE in a sane way (which Python doesn't)